egeyil/express-api/README.md

 ### Features to be added

-- Docker
+- Jest for testing
 - Google OAuth
-- Redis and advanced rate limiting with rate-limiter-flexible
 - ESLint
-- Jest for testing
 - Prettier
+- Metrics with Prometheus
+- Docker
+- Redis and advanced rate limiting with rate-limiter-flexible

 ### API Endpoints